Riemannian metrics for neural networks I: feedforward networks: Some properties of unitwise algorithms and their quasi-diagonal approximations

 The passage from $\sigm$ to $\tanh$ consists in applying the $(2,-1,2)$-reparametrization to all units.
 We have restricted the definition to non-output units to simplify notation; for output units a corresponding reparametrization of the output interpretation has to be done.

-The following is an immediate consequence of the intrinsic definition of the algorithms.
-It is only part of the invariance properties of the objects from Section~\ref{sec:invmet}; we limited ourselves to this case to simplify notation.
+The following result is an immediate consequence of the intrinsic definition of the algorithms.
+It is only part of the invariance properties of the objects from Section~\ref{sec:invmet}.
+In particular, in the limit of small learning rates ($\eta\to 0$), the trajectories \eqref{eq:gradtraj} of the unitwise natural gradient, backpropagated metric gradient, and unitwise OP gradient, are invariant under all smooth one-to-one reparametrization and not only affine ones.

-\begin{prop}[ (Invariance under affine reparametrization)] Consider a network obtained from an initial network by applying any number of $(\alpha,\beta,\gamma)$-affine reparametrizations to any number of units (where $\alpha$, $\beta$ and $\gamma$ may depend on the unit).
+\begin{prop}[ (Invariance under affine reparametrization of activities)] Consider a network obtained from an initial network by applying any number of $(\alpha,\beta,\gamma)$-affine reparametrizations to any number of units (where $\alpha$, $\beta$ and $\gamma$ may depend on the unit).

-Then, after one step of the unitwise natural gradient, backpropagated metric gradient, unitwise TSD gradient, or their quasi-diagonal reductions, the final outputs of the non-reparametrized and reparametrized networks are the same.
+Then, after one step of the unitwise natural gradient, backpropagated metric gradient, Monte Carlo unitwise natural gradient, unitwise OP gradient, or their quasi-diagonal reductions, the final outputs of the non-reparametrized and reparametrized networks are the same.

 Consequently, the learning trajectories, and performance, of the two networks with these corresponding initializations are the same. \end{prop}